joelparkerhenderson/critical-success-factor/README.md

 * Does the team feel empowered, capable, and ready for the challenges?

-## CSF vs. KRA vs. KSF vs. KFD

-A critical success factor (CSF) is a performance factor which is necessary for an objective's success.

-  * Critical success factors are the essential elements of a strategy for success in a particular business in a particular industry at a particular time.

-  * When all the CSFs are combined, they are sufficient for success.
+## Key result area (KRA)

 A key result area (KRA) is a synonym for CSF.

-  * This can potentially confuse people, so it's typically better to write CSF and not KRA.
+  * The KRA synonym can confuse peoplem, so it's typically better to write CSF and not KRA.

+  * CSF is the more widespread term.

+## Key success factor (KSF)

-A key success factor (CSF) is a performance factor that is generally for a trade, profession or industry.
+A key success factor (KSF) is a performance factor that is generally for a trade, profession or industry.

   * Key success factors are common across firms within a product area, market area, or industry area.

   * A KSF is something that a business must do to be successful.

+## Key factor of difference (KFD)

-A key factor of difference (KFD) is a performance dimension that makes an individual businesses unique and distinct from other businesses in the same product area, market area, or industry area.
+A key factor of difference (KFD) is a performance dimension that makes an individual businesses unique and distinct.

+  * The uniqueness and distinctness is specifically from other businesses in the same product area, market area, or industry area.

-  * Key factors of difference are the factors a particular business chooses to differentiate itself on.
+  * Key factors of difference are the factors that a particular business chooses to differentiate itself on.

 ## For more information